 A wide variety of animals live on the estate:

 The best way to discover the forest is to stroll along one of the four sign-posted paths which cross the western part of the estate.
 There are three observation towers from which visitors can observe the animals searching for food after sunrise and before sunset.

 The park is still a hunting reserve today.
 It could be used by the President of the French Republic to go hunting with his guests.
 However, since François Mitterrand, no President has used the estate for hunting.
 Recently Nicolas Sarkozy abolished the tradition.

 Chambord has been listed as a UNESCO World Heritage cultural site since 1981.
-It was later included into the Loire Valley site in 2000, stretching from Sully-sur-Loire and Chalonnes.
+It was later included in the Loire Valley site in 2000, stretching from Sully-sur-Loire and Chalonnes.

 The best time to visit Chambord is outside the months of July and August, during which time the huge crowds of visitors could make the visit a little disappointing.
 Also, try to avoid weekends and attempt to arrive early.

 The events and festivals program is a busy one, particularly in summer.

 The sound and light show at the castle